SupaNiac/IMG-Viewer/README.md

-# IMG-Visualizer
+# IMG-Viewer
-A simple image visualizer made in C#
+A simple image viewer made in C#